On Bitcoin and Red Balloons: Introduction

 \subsubsection{A Simplified Model}

-We present the model in the framework of Bitcoin.
-The presentation here is a bit informal, see Appendix \ref{sec-prelim} for a formal model.
-For simplicity assume that only one transaction needs to be authorized.
+We now present our model, using Bitcoin as our running example.
+For simplicity assume that only one transaction is awaiting authorization.
 We model the authorization process as divided into two phases: the first phase is a distribution phase.
 The second one is a computation phase, in which every node that has received the transaction is attempting to authorize it.

-In general, it is common to think of an efficient peer to peer network as a random graph, in which messages propagate quickly, multiplying the number of recipients as the message is sent to each additional layer.
-Since we are not able to solve for the general case of random graphs, we will further simplify that and assume that the network consists of a forest of $d$-ary directed trees, each of them of height $H$.\footnote{The intuition for this simplification is that when $d$ is small relatively to the number of nodes $n$, message propagation in a random graph resembles a tree.
-In some sense, the case of trees is harder than general graphs as each node monopolizes the flow of information to its descendants.} In the beginning of the \emph{distribution phase} the buyer sends the details of the transaction to the $t$ roots of the trees (which we shall term \emph{seeds}).
+We start with describing the distribution network.
+We assume that the network consists of a forest of $d$-ary directed trees, each of them of height $H$.
+The \emph{distribution phase} starts when the buyer sends the details of the transaction to the $t$ roots of the trees (which we shall term \emph{seeds}).
 We think of the trees as directed, since the information (about the transaction) flows from the root towards the leaves.
+The {\em depth} of a node is the number of nodes on the path from the root of the node's tree (the seed) to the node.
 Let $n=t\cdot \frac {d^{H}-1} {d-1}$ be the total number of nodes.

 In the distribution phase, each node $v$ can send the transaction to any of its neighbors after adding any number of fake identities of itself before sending to that neighbor.
-All $v$'s fake identities are connected to the same set of children.
-A node can condition its behavior only on the \emph{length} of the chain above it, which can possibly include false identities that were produced by its ancestors.
+Node $v$ can only relay the transaction to its original children (adding fake identities does not change the neighbors of $v$).
+Naturally, a node can condition its behavior only on the information available to it: the \emph{length} of the chain above it (which can possibly include false identities that were produced by its ancestors).

-In the \emph{computation phase} each node that is aware of the transaction tries to authorize it.
-If there are $k$ such nodes, each of them has the same probability of $\frac 1 k$ to authorize it first.